 She was a three-time recipient of the prestigious Senior Fulbright Scholar, Senior Fulbright Specialist, Fulbright Hays awards, and the First Honorable Visiting Scholar to Taiwan Municipal University of Education.

 Dr. Hong has been a professor for more than seventeen years and has taught in New York, Texas, Pennsylvania, Virginia, and Hawaii.
 She is also a licensed special educator, school principal, and district administrator.

 Her research examines the cognitive science of teaching and learning and the development of self-determination through the ethics of caring.
 Thus far, her research has been cited in the Handbook of Adult Learning, Wiley Library of Higher Education, Vanderbilt University’s Peabody Recommended Readings, British Library, and the Hong Kong Institute of Education Library.

 Dr. Hong is the recipient of the International Teacher of Honor award by the Education Honor Society, Kappa Delta Pi, and the University Exemplary Faculty Award.

 She sits on the Advisory Council for the Oxford Education Research Symposium, Board of Directors for the Council for Exceptional Children, Past-President of BYU-Hawaii Honor Society, and Founder of P.A.C.E.™—Parents As Advocates for Change in Education.

 Previously, Dr. Hong worked as the Education Specialist for the Virginia Fairfax County Government, Department of Family Services, and Institute for Early Learning.
-She was the Special Assistant to the Vice President on A.I.D.E.
+She was the former Special Assistant to Vice President on A.I.D.E.
 (Access.
 Inclusion.
 Diversity.
 Equity) and 504/ADA Coordinator at BYU-Hawaii.
-Currently, Dr. Hong is Dean of University College and Professor of Special Education at Brigham Young University-Hawaii.
+Currently, Dr. Hong is Dean of University College and Professor of Special Education at Texas A&M International University.